 However, not all foodborne pathogens require an incubation period.
 Illness can result from toxins that form in the food before it is eaten—leading to true “food poisoning.”
 In such cases, bacteria do not need to replicate in the body at all and the onset of symptoms can be more rapid.

 In the past few decades, food production and distribution for the developed world have increasingly involved vast and intricate global networks.
 This sprawling system produces food that, if contaminated, increases the potential for widespread epidemics

 .
-In this giant food economy opportunities abound for food to come in contact with pathogens.
-Meat and poultry carcasses can become contaminated during slaughter by contact with small amounts of intestinal contents.
+In this complex food economy, opportunities abound for an ingredient that has come into contact with pathogens to contaminate a batch of food and be shipped widely and rapidly.
+Meat and poultry carcasses can become contaminated during slaughter by contact with small amounts of intestinal contents and be used in large batches of processed food.
+In particular, meat consumption has increased steadily during the past three decades, with nearly 30 billion food animals produced in 2010.
+This demand results in more contact between humans and animals, increasing the chances for contamination.
 Fresh fruits and vegetables become tainted if they are washed or irrigated with water contaminated with animal manure or human sewage.
-(Outbreaks related to fresh produce have increased eightfold in the United States during the past several decades.)
+(Outbreaks related to fresh produce have increased eightfold in the United States during the past several decades and now account for almost half of all outbreaks.)
 And increasingly, we don’t cook our own meals, leaving food safety in the hands, literally, of others.

 How to Protect Yourself

 Consumers can reduce the risk of foodborne illness by adhering to the following safe food handling and preparation practices:

 Wash: Before handling food, wash your hands with soap and warm water, washing for at least 20 seconds while rubbing hands together.